-Digital Sales Transformation (DST) has been a hot subject for most companies for the past years, but mainly focusing on the front-end customer experience, e-commerce, digital marketing, and automation (e.g. search/SEO, social media, online shopping, etc.) as well as digitizing the back-end business processes by enabling some software tools.
+Digital Sales Transformation (DST) has been a hot subject for most companies for the past years, but mainly focusing on the front-end customer experience, e-commerce, digital marketing, and automation (e.g. search/SEO, social media, online shopping, etc.) as well as digitizing the backend business processes by enabling some software tools.

-However, few had addressed the “digital transformation” of a salesforce (the actual salespeople), and how to adopt new methodologies and adjust processes to reach out to clients virtually, build trust, and walk the entire sales journey in a digital world, which is a much more sophisticated process than merely replacing the current face-to-face activities by online communication and Zoom meetings.
+However, few have addressed the “digital transformation” of a salesforce (the actual salespeople), and how to adopt new methodologies and adjust processes to reach out to clients virtually, build trust, and walk the entire sales journey in a digital world, which is a much more sophisticated process than merely replacing the current face-to-face activities by online communication and Zoom meetings.

 Thus, I thought of sharing with you the key components to having a successful Digital Sales Transformation, specifically for your B2B or B2C salesforce.
-We will address the details of the digital sales transformation for the distribution sales in another article.
+We will address the details of the digital sales transformation for distribution sales in another article.

 THE 5 COMPONENTS FOR A SUCCESSFUL DIGITAL SALES TRANSFORMATION